Sigrhofundr/GamesList/README.md

 ### 1. Configure the Project
 1.  **Environment Setup**:
     -   Copy `.env.example` (if provided) or create a `.env` file in the root directory.
-    -   Define the filenames of your source JSON files in `.env`:
+    -   Define the filenames of your source JSON files in `.env` (optional, script has defaults):
         ```ini
         AMAZON_LIBRARY=my_amazon_games.json
         EPIC_LIBRARY=my_epic_library.json
         GOG_LIBRARY=my_gog_games.json
         STEAM_LIBRARY=steam_output.json
+        MICROSOFT_LIBRARY=xbox_games.json
         ```
     -   *Note: The script defaults to `amazon_library.json` etc., if no `.env` is found.*